shivasai45/Performance-Insights-Dashboard/README.md

 ## Features
 - **Dynamic Filters**: Slicers to filter data by region, time, and category.
-- **KPIs**: Highlighting total sales, profit margins, and growth trends.
+- **KPIs**: Highlighting total sales, total orders, and growth trends.
 - **Interactive Visuals**: Bar charts, line graphs, and cards for clear data representation.

 ## Tools Used